We have zero tolerance policy with regard to modern slavery and human trafficking.

 During the term:

-Every Mitsubishi Electric Europe B.V. employee receives a personal copy of the Mitsubishi Electric Group Conduct Guidelines and must conform to those Guidelines and with all applicable laws.
+Every Mitsubishi Electric Europe B.V. employee receives a copy of the Mitsubishi Electric Group Code of Conduct, and must conform to those Guidelines and with all applicable laws.

 We have briefed our purchasing staff with regard to the requirements of the legislation, our corporate policies and this Anti-Slavery and Human Trafficking Statement.

-During the financial year ending 31 March 2020 we have conducted an eLearning compliance training module for the UK Modern Slavery Act 2015 to our staff.
+During the financial year ending 31 March 2021 we have conducted an eLearning compliance training module based upon the UK Modern Slavery Act 2015, to our staff.

-In addition, outside of the UK, since 2019, Mitsubishi Electric Corporation have been conducting a CSR- related eLearning program that includes themes on human rights for employees of Mitsubishi Electric and domestic affiliated companies.
-In fiscal year 2020, Mitsubishi Electric Corporation created the English version of contents and conducted the program at overseas affiliated companies as well.
+In addition, outside of the UK, Mitsubishi Electric Corporation have been conducting a CSR-related eLearning program that includes themes on human rights for employees of Mitsubishi Electric and domestic affiliated companies.
+Mitsubishi Electric Corporation have created an English version of contents and conducted the program at overseas affiliated companies as well.
 Mitsubishi Electric Corporation plan to continue to conduct the program on a regular basis while revising the content in light of the trends on CSR and human rights trends.

-In 2020 Mitsubishi Electric Corporation also conducted face to face group training sessions related to human rights (and harassment) for new employees and newly appointed managers.
+Subject to the impact of covid-19 during the period, where practicable, Mitsubishi Electric Corporation conducted ongoing training programs; face to face group training sessions related to human rights (and harassment) for new employees and newly appointed managers.

 Mitsubishi Electric Corporation will continue raising employee awareness of human rights within the Mitsubishi Electric Group.